 - Academic Service Learning class with an instructor

 - A real business experience working with a Marquette, MI client

-- A 50-visit meal plan
+- A 50-visit meal plan for on-campus dining

 - Activity Fee

 - Cultural field trips around the state every weekend

 - Social Events Coordinator to plan and guide participants around Marquette